AndrewLyasoff/heterogeneous-models/README.md

 The code in &nbsp;&#8902;-DIW-1&#8902;.jl&nbsp; implements the algorithm described in Sec.
 4 of &nbsp;[DIW]&nbsp; and yields an equilibrium for the benchmark economy with aggregate risk and production described in the paper &nbsp;&ldquo;Income and wealth heterogeneity in the macroeconomy&rdquo; &nbsp; by P. Krusell and A. Smith, Journal of Political Economy 106(1998) pp. 867-896.

 The code in &nbsp;functions-&#8902;.jl&nbsp; contains the actual programs.
 The code in &nbsp;ini-setup-&#8902;.jl&nbsp; defines the model parameters.
 The code in &nbsp;run-&#8902;.jl&nbsp; generates and stores the output in &nbsp;output-&#8902;.jls&nbsp;, which are included in this repository.
 The code in &nbsp;post-run-&#8902;.jl&nbsp; can read the respective output-&#8902;.jls and generates the plots included in &nbsp;[DIW]&nbsp;, in addition to other illustrations.

+The reported output is generated with generic Linux-on-x86 binaries (glibc) v1.8.4 (December 23, 2022) retreived from https://julialang.org/downloads/